 The questions that arise are what is google tag manager, How to set up google tag manager? and why did google introduce google tag manager?
-Well, Google tag manager is one stop to manage all of your tracking and marketing code in any CMS.
+Well, Google tag manager is one stop to managing all of your tracking and marketing code in any CMS.

 It allows you to integrate even the Facebook pixel without going through any hassle.
 In fact, you can integrate third-party tracking codes without any hassle through it.